 Our vision and values are regularly referred to at assemblies and throughout the school day.
-Children are awarded SHINE points within our Positive Behaviour Policy and every week each class awards one SHINE Certificate to a child which is linked to the four capacities of the Curriculum for Excellence.
-We ask our children to aim to be a Successful Learners, Confident Individuals, Responsible Citizens or Effective Contributors
+Children are awarded SHINE points within our Relationship Policy and every week each class awards one SHINE Certificate.
+We ask our children to aim to be a Successful Learners, Confident Individuals, Responsible Citizens and Effective Contributors